David F. Bjorklund

 David Fredrick Bjorklund (born June 13, 1949) is an American professor of psychology at Florida Atlantic University.
 His areas of research interest include cognitive development and evolutionary developmental psychology.
 His works include authoring several books and over 130 scientific papers.
 He is editor of the peer-reviewed Journal of Experimental Child Psychology.

 Bjorklund was born in Worcester, Massachusetts.
-He received a Ph.D., 1976 from the University of North Carolina at Chapel Hill in Developmental psychology.
+He received a Ph.D. in 1976 from the University of North Carolina at Chapel Hill in Developmental psychology.
 In addition to his professorship at FAU, he has been visiting professor at Max Planck Institute for Psychological Research, Munich, Germany; University of Georgia, and Emory University.